tracktwo/ppdefmodifier/README.md

 This mod allows easy edits to some game values in Phoenix Point without needing to build a full mod for each one.
 The values to change are put into a configuration file and the file is read an applied when the game loads.
 If you are familiar with INI mods in XCOM games, this can do something similar.
 Unfortunately this is not quite as straightforward as .ini modding - a big part of making this useful is _finding_ the value you want to change and this is currently not very easy.

+## Warning

+Phoenix Point doesn't have official mod support.
+This mod may break or your own config mods may stop working whenever the game is patched, leaving your campaign in an inconsistent and maybe unplayable state.

+Hacking up the defs can also cause unexpected behaviour in the game.
+Before you report a bug please make sure you verify with an unmodded game, otherwise you may just be making life much more difficult for the devs.
+They don't need to waste time trying to figure out how something that should be impossible in the base game has happened because you made it possible with a mod.

 ## What can be changed?

 Many game constants can be changed by this mod.
 Some examples are: